Creams-Quad/bounty-front/TeamAgreement.md

 # Communication Plan

-Hours of opertational communication will be from 9AM to 5PM, via Slack messaging, Zoom break-out rooms, or a table in Remo.
+Hours of operational communication will be from 9AM to 5PM, via Slack messaging, Zoom break-out rooms, or a table in Remo.
 If a team member is working after or before hours, communication will be done through Slack messaging and then CAN escalate into a video conference.

 Breaks will be performed at the top of each hour and general lunch time will be at 12PM and is flexible dependant on work load.